broadinstitute/carrot-publish-github-action/README.md

                 sa-key: ${{ secrets.CARROT_SA_KEY }}
 ```

+`CARROT_TOPIC_NAME` should be defined as a secret in your repository as the name of the Google Cloud PubSub topic that run messages will be published to.

+`CARROT_SA_KEY` should be defined as a secret in your repository as a service account key json for the Google Service Account that has access to publish to the topic specified by `CARROT_TOPIC_NAME`.

+`GITHUB_TOKEN` will be generated automatically for communicating with the GitHub API, and does not need to be manually set.

 ## Packaging

 Runs from the `dist/index.js` entrypoint.
 The action must be packaged before a release so it can be used.